elkcityhazard/chef-frank/content/recipes/quick-and-easy-chicken-recipes/chicken-quesadillas/index.md

 date: 2019-12-16T14:05:24+00:00

 ---
-Chicken Quesadillas a Great Quick Easy Mexican Quesadilla Recipe using Fresh Chicken Breasts and Soft Tortillas.
-Make Fresh [Salsa][1] and [Guacamole][2] if you Desire from our Quick Easy Mexican Recipes.
+Chicken Quesadillas a Great Quick Mexican Quesadilla Recipe using Fresh Chicken Breasts and Soft Tortillas.
+Make Fresh [Salsa][1] and [Guacamole][2] if you Desire from our Quick Mexican Recipes.
 Quesadillas are Served for Lunch or Supper.

 ## Quick and Easy Chicken Quesadillas Ingredients